centaur54dev/ConnDuino_EEPROM/README.md

 Fonts
 -----
 The **writeFont** method, makes possible to write proportional font bitmap characters to EEPROM.
-The widths of every character as well as their monochrome bitmaps should reside in PROGMEM arrays.
+The widths of all characters as well as their monochrome bitmaps should reside in PROGMEM arrays.
 Here is a basic example, using this method:
 ```
 PROGMEM uint8_t FONT_BITMAPS_ARR[] = {...}
 PROGMEM uint8_t FONT_WIDTHS_ARR[] = {...}